-When going out with my camera today I do not have a particular image in mind, there is no shot that I want to bring home.
-My photography is not planned but solely guided by intuition, I wait to see what I find (or what finds me) and what inspires me.
+When going out with my camera I do not have a particular image in mind, there is no shot that I want to bring home.
+Instead, I strive to let go of any preconceived ideas and to be open for the unexpected, my photography is solely guided by intuition, I wait to see what I find (or what finds me) and what inspires me.
 Therefore, my images are personal interpretations of the world and how I see it at a certain moment in time.

-It is not my intention to show an accurate, realistic or flattering picture of the world that surrounds us but to find the beauty in those details or angles that are often overlooked or lost in the bigger picture.
+It is not my intention to show an accurate or realistic picture of the world that surrounds us but to create a different reality by focusing on the beauty in those details or angles that are often overlooked or lost in the bigger picture.

 I hope that my work encourages the viewer to look at the world that surrounds us with an open mind and from new perspectives.

 "The real voyage of discovery consists not in seeking new landscapes, but in having new eyes."

 My photography is not only influenced by photographers but also by a wide range of painters and sculptors, namely by the expressionist and impressionist abstract artists of the 19th and 20th century.